18r441m/CSCE274/Assignments/Projects/project1/README.md

     Note that the robot does not handle intersections in this mode.
 Ensure that it follows lanes or recalibrate until it does.

-    Note that you can also start the demo through dts tools but you will not receive as much feedback, [instruction](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demos.html).
+    Note that you can also start the demo through dts tools but you will not receive as much feedback [instruction](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demos.html).

 - Demonstrate lane following to your instructor/TA by taking a video and uploading it to youtube.
 Make sure to follow the instructions below to include a link to the video in your submission.